 Arison Investments is headed by Chairman and CEO Efrat Peled, managing a diversified portfolio of international investments valued at over $2.5 billion.

-With operations spanning in dozens of countries across five continents, Arison Investments provides responses to basic human needs of large populations in the areas of finance, salt, industry, and water efficiency.
+With operations spanning dozens of countries across five continents, Arison Investments provides responses to basic human needs of large populations in the areas of finance, salt, industry, and water efficiency.

 Arison Investments was the owner of private subsidiary Salt of the Earth, Israel’s largest salt producer, until it was sold to Fortissimo Capital in January 2019.
 Arison Investments was the owner of Shikun & Binui, Israel’s leading real estate and infrastructures company recognized as a world leader in the field of sustainability, and the company was sold to the Saidoff Group on August 6, 2018.
 The company was also the controlling shareholder of Bank Hapoalim for 21 years.
 In November 2018, it sold some of its shares and ceased to be the bank's controlling shareholder.
-Arison Investments owns Miya, a global water efficiency company that maximizes water-use efficiency by reducing underground pipe leakage in urban distribution systems.
+Until 2019, Arison Investments owned Miya, a global water efficiency company that maximizes water-use efficiency by reducing underground pipe leakage in urban distribution systems.